belgattitude/httpx/.changeset/moody-books-stare.md

 "@httpx/exception": minor
 ---

-Deprecate the type HttpStatusCode, use HttpErrorStatusCode instead
+Deprecate the type `HttpStatusCode`, use `HttpErrorStatusCode` instead

 HttpErrorStatusCode is less ambiguous ad HttpStatusCode could be understood as HttpStatusCode could represent all http statuses.
 The type is exported